otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-abstraction-inheritance-and-polymorphism_.md

     MessageBox.Show(animal.Name); // Base class's property

     Dog dog = new Dog("Fido", 5, "Brown"); // Derived class
-    MessageBox.Show(dog.Colour); // Base class's property
+    MessageBox.Show(dog.Colour); // Derived class's property
 }
 ```

 ## Polymorphism

 Polymorphism allows a single method or property to have multiple forms or behaviours.
-It is one of the fundamental principles of object-oriented programming, encapsulation, and inheritance.
+It is one of the fundamental principles of object-oriented programming, along with encapsulation and inheritance.

 There are two types of polymorphism:

-1. Compile-time polymorphism: also known as static polymorphism or overloading.
+1. **Compile-time polymorphism**: also known as static polymorphism or overloading.
 It allows different methods to have the same name but different signatures (number, type, or order of parameters).
 It is achieved by **method overloading**, **operator overloading**, and **constructor overloading**.
-2. Run-time polymorphism: also known as dynamic polymorphism or overriding.
+2. **Run-time polymorphism**: also known as dynamic polymorphism or overriding.
 It allows a derived class to provide a different implementation of a method already defined in its base class.
 It is achieved by method overriding, requiring the `virtual` and `override` keywords.

 Here is an example of **polymorphism** using **method overloading**: